brendan-bondurant/bonsai_bid/README.md

-As of May 23, this code is deprecated.
+As of May 23, this code is not being used.
 This will be connected to the new repository via the Bonsai Bid organization, but I have left this up for presentation purposes.
 The MVP repo will be connected to this through the organization by May 26, 2024

 <div align="center">
 <h1> Bonsai Bid </h1>